justyntemme/gonzoSoftware/nextwave/content/post/containerizeitall.md

     return 301 https://$server_name$request_uri;
 }
 ~~~~~
 Here is another example of the benefits of multi-container networking.
 I have another small web panel for my bitcoin trading clients.
-All traffic is handled by the nginx container, and there was no need to spin anything new up just to server a new webpage (except the web app docker container of course).
+All traffic is handled by the nginx container, and there was no need to spin anything new up just to server a new webpage (except the web app Docker container of course).
 All I have to do is define the container within the `nginx.conf` and when the containers are spun up, nginx configures a listener for that specific request.
 ~~~~~

 server {